Survey Number: HPS-193

 The subject property meets the following criteria for designation, as found in section 14A-4 of the Tempe City Code.

-(a) The following criteria are established for designation of an individual property, building, structure or archeological site:
+(a) The following criteria are established for designation of an individual property, building, structure or archaeological site:

 (1) It meets the criteria for listing on the Arizona or national register of historic places;